slimdevops/slim-containers/examples/node/node16/README.md

 ---
 ## Introduction :wave:
 Today, we are slimming a straightforward Node.js hello-world app using the latest official image provided on Dockerhub.
+We'll use the Express framework and host the app locally for our tests.

+Despite being over a decade old, Node.js is only growing more popular by the day as a technology for backend developers, being used by some of the biggest names in the industry - Amazon, Paypal, Netflix- while also being a common choice in the open-source community.
+Node.js largely owes its popularity to its efficient handling of concurrent connections and rapid response times.

 ### TL;DR:
+In this example, our basic Node Express "Hello World" application using the Node:14 official image weighs in at 911 MB and contains 2224 vulnerabilities (according to our security scan by [Grype](https://github.com/anchore/grype)), including 57 high-severity issues.
+Our slimmed container provides the same app, but is just 86 MB and has only 2 vulnerabilities .

 ### Results Summary :chart_with_upwards_trend:
 | Test | Original Image | Slim Image | Improvement |
 |----- | ----- | ---- | ---- |